Grit (personality trait): Definition

 Grit was defined as "perseverance and passion for long-term goals" by psychologist Angela Duckworth and colleagues, who extensively studied grit as a personality trait.
 They observed that people high in grit were able to maintain their determination and motivation over long periods despite experiences with failure and adversity.
 They concluded that grit is a better predictor of success than intellectual talent (IQ), based on their evaluation of educational attainment by adults; GPA among Ivy League undergraduates; dropout rate of cadets at West Point US Military Academy; and ranking in the National Spelling Bee.

 Earlier studies of achievement often emphasized the notion that high-achieving people typically possess traits above and beyond that of normal ability.
 Duckworth et al. emphasized that grit is a better predictor of achievement than intellectual talent (IQ), because grit provides the stamina required to "stay the course" amid challenges and setbacks.

 Marcus Crede and colleagues later observed that the contribution of grit to the prediction of success mostly stems from the perseverance of effort, and they questioned the inclusion of consistency of interest (passion) as one of the aspects of grit, as defined by Duckworth et al.

 Positive psychology

 Grit ties in with positive psychology and in particular, with its promotion of perseverance: the ability to stick with and pursue a goal over a long period is an aspect of grit.
-This area of positive psychology considers perseverance as a positive indicator of long term success.
+This area of positive psychology considers perseverance as a positive indicator of long-term success.
 One study found that individual differences in grit and its two component facets (perseverance of effort and consistency of interests over time) may derive in part from differences in what makes people happy.

 Grit is closely linked to resilience within the field of positive psychology.
 Individuals with higher levels of grit are able to bounce back from set backs more quickly due to a positive mindset.
-Grit highlights perseverance in working towards life long goals.
+Grit highlights perseverance in working towards lifelong goals.
 These individuals tend to experience more success and demonstrate a more sustained effort over longer periods of time.